-Email marketing is still really effective, when done properly.
-Find out how sending too many emails can damage your business.
+Email marketing is still really effective, when done properly, but sending too many emails could be damaging your reputation.

 Is your subscription list shrinking?
 Does your click-through rate leave your marketing manager shaking their head?
 Email marketing is a vital tool for digital marketers, but only when done effectively.
 Find out how to improve your email strategy in our expert guide.

 How to send emails your customers will want to open

 Email marketing is an exact art, when done well it can provide valuable leads and create new business, but when done poorly it can damage your reputation.
 As recipients are legally entitled to an obvious mechanism for opting-out or unsubscribing, your approach to email marketing should be carefully tailored to your audience and far more than just creating a monthly newsletter bulletin.
 Sending automated, spammy emails, on a daily or weekly basis won’t work in the long term.